ArtificerRepo/artificer/demos/end-to-end-use-case/xsd-wsdl-impact-analysis/README.md

 The demo should output some interesting information before completing successfully.

-*Note* - you can also use the Artificer UI (browser) to take a look at the artifactsthat were uploaded by this demo.
+*Note* - you can also use the Artificer UI (browser) to take a look at the artifacts that were uploaded by this demo.
 By default you can find the UI here:

 	http://localhost:8080/artificer-ui/